Hey Kids (Start Here)

 “I was talking about the detector,” Telford said.

-“Let’s get out of here,” Telford said, pulling Rush to his feet so quickly that Volker was suspicious that despite his protestations to the contrary, Telford wouldn’t mind it if the man actually did pass out.
+“Let’s go.”
+Telford pulled Rush to his feet so quickly that Volker was suspicious that, despite his protestations to the contrary, Telford wouldn’t mind if the mathematician actually did pass out.

-“Right after we download their database,” Rush said, snapping himself out of Telford’s grip.
-He headed toward the nearest monitor.
+“Right after we download their database.”
+Rush snapped himself from Telford’s grip and headed for the nearest monitor.
 As he went, he pulled a hard-drive and a Goa’uld-to-Earthware adaptor out of his pocket.

 “You have a gunshot wound,” Telford hissed.

 “Yes well.
-I prefer to think of it less as an injury and more as an investment,” Rush said, his right hand clapped to his left arm.
+I prefer to think of it less as an ‘injury’ and more as an investment,” Rush said, his right hand bracing to his left arm.

 “An investment?”
 Volker echoed.

-“On which I would like some kind of return,” Rush clarified.
+“On which I’d like a return,” Rush clarified.

-“Depends upon the size of the database,” Rush said.
-He glanced pointedly at Telford.
-“You realize it’s something we can, potentially, give to Kiva.”
+“Depends upon the size of the database.”
+Rush arched a brow.
+“Y’realize it’s something we can, potentially, give to Kiva.”

-Rush snapped his adaptor and hard drive into a nearby monitor, and began setting up the transfer.
+Rush connected his adaptor and hard drive to a nearby monitor and set up the transfer.

 “So,” Rush said, drawing out the word in a slow pull that broke the silence.
-“I wasn’t aware that it was possible to manually prevent a a Goa’uld from reaching the nervous system once it had entered the skin.”
+“I wasn’t aware it was possible to manually prevent a Goa’uld from reaching the nervous system once it had broken the skin.”

 “You’ve never seen it done?”
 Volker echoed.
 “Thanks, man.
 Thanks a lot.”

-Telford said nothing, his hands wrapped around his weapon.
+Telford stayed silent, his hands wrapped around his weapon.

-“The ‘fucking floor’ suits me just fine right now,” Volker replied, still watching the A-corder, absently rubbing his burning shoulder.
+“The ‘fucking floor’ suits me just fine right now.”
+Volker rubbed his burning shoulder.

 “Yes well, fine.
-If you have no interest in learning the subtleties of Goa’uld databases, then by all means, continue to sit on the floor contemplating the smeared remains the thing that would have dug itself into your central nervous system and enslaved you.”
+If you’ve no interest in learning the subtleties of Goa’uld databases, by all means, continue to sit on the floor contemplating the smeared remains the thing that would have dug its way into your brainstem and enslaved you.”

-Volker turned away from both of them and threw up the remains of Lucian Alliance field rations all over the floor.
+Volker threw up Lucian Alliance field rations all over the floor.

 “Sensitive, Rush,” Telford said.
 “Really.
 Fucking.
 Sensitive.”

-Volker spit several times, trying to rid his mouth of the taste of bile.
+Volker spit, trying to rid his mouth of the taste of bile.
 It didn’t work.
 At all.
-He got to his feet unsteadily, then reached out, wrapping his fingers around the edge of the monitor bank where Rush was standing.

-Volker looked at the monitor below Rush.
+Volker looked at the monitor.
 It looked anything but subtle.
-He could see a string of hieroglyphics that ticked over, indicating percent completion.
+He saw a string of hieroglyphics that ticked over, indicating percent completion.

-Rush navigated to a different screen and opened a Goa’uld equivalent of a text editor.
-He typed out short string of characters, the final one rotated ninety degrees to indicate a question.
+Rush navigated to a new screen and opened a Goa’uld equivalent of a text editor.
+He typed out a short sequence of characters, the final one rotated ninety degrees to indicate a question.

-The first word was knowledge, in a dative construction.
-Likely this was a “do you know” kind of situation.
+The first word was “knowledge,” in a dative construction.
+Likely this was a “do you know?” situation.
 And then came the word for “here.”
 After that, it got harder.
 The best Volker could do was “incremental destruction” and “mind control.”
 The whole thing probably came together into something like, “Do you have any idea how this place erodes Lucian Alliance mind control?”

-“No,” Volker said, his voice hoarse.
-“Do we really have to worry about this now?”
+“No,” Volker said, hoarse and deeply annoyed.
+“Do we have to worry about this now?”

-“It’s always good practice to cover one’s tracks in alien systems,” Rush replied, as if double-speak was something that came to him without effort.
+“It’s good practice to cover one’s tracks in alien systems,” Rush replied, as if double-speak came to him without effort.

 “Yeah,” Volker said dully.
 “Okay.”
+In terms of theories, he only had one.
 He pulled out his A-corder, switched back to his emission spectra, and pointed at the naquadria.
-Then he shrugged at Rush.
+He shrugged at Rush.

 Rush typed something out that didn’t look quite right to Volker, even with his limited experience with the language.

-“Sometimes,” Rush said, “unusual words or words with foreign influence are spelled phonetically.”
+“Sometimes,” Rush said, “unusual words or words with foreign influence will be spelled phonetically.”

-“Good to know,” Volker replied, glancing at Telford as he mentally sounded out the Goa’uld word.
+“Good to know,” Volker glanced at Telford as he mentally sounded out the Goa’uld word.

 Radiation?